Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 All resulting choropleths are then saved to a file location.

-From this file location a seperate script (see 'Picture Load.ipynb' in the attached workspace) is used to bring all images into a grid as are displayed as part of this project.
+From this file location a separate script (see 'Picture Load.ipynb' in the attached workspace) is used to bring all images into a grid as are displayed as part of this project.

 ```python
 import os